-- Policy 1: The County will work to identify and establish public access facilities along the main stem of the Nehalem River. - Policy 2: The County shall identify opportunities for additional recreational facilities and types of recreation.
+Policy A: The County will work to identify and establish public access facilities along the main stem of the Nehalem River.

+Policy B: The County shall identify opportunities for additional recreational facilities and types of recreation within the Elsie-Jewell Planning Area.